KentStateWeb/rwd/advanced/syllabus/spring-2017/index.md

 This includes:

-* Attending 15 minute virtual Scrum twice per week (attendance taken by ScrumMaster)
+* Attending 15 minute virtual Scrum each week (attendance taken by Scrum Master)
 * Completing and logging their assigned tasks on Scrum Board at least 2 hours of project-related work per week
-* Attending each class
+* Attending each class, including 15 minute in-person Scrum
-* Completing a retrospective survey at the end of each Scrum (5 surveys) and retrospective presentation at the end of the course
+* Completing a retrospective survey at the end of each Scrum (5 surveys)
-* Completing the Book Report Assignment
 * Completing the peer evaluation survey at the end of the semester

 <dl>